Rodrigossz/Python-Custom-Skills-Toolkit/README.md

 + To accelerate your Knowledge Mining Business Opportunities, click [here](https://aka.ms/kma) to know the ACE's Team Knowledge Mining Accelerator.
 It is a read-only demo and also an open source code so you can easily deploy your own KM solution, including a customizable interface and dataset.
 In other words, bring your own data and logos, to accelerate demos, POCs, MVPs, etc. The tiny URL is https://aka.ms/kmb.

-+ To Mine Knowledge from audio using Azure Cognitive Search and Speech to Text API, clike [here](https://github.com/Rodrigossz/KM-w-Audio).
++ To Mine Knowledge from audio using Azure Cognitive Search and Speech to Text API, click [here](https://github.com/Rodrigossz/KM-w-Audio).